xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-pages/index.md

        accessControl: true
    ```

-1. If [TLS access](#tls-access-to-gitlab-pages-domain-without-wildcard-dns) is configured, update the redirect URI in the GitLab Pages
+1. Optional.
+If [TLS access](#tls-access-to-gitlab-pages-domain-without-wildcard-dns) is configured, update the redirect URI in the GitLab Pages
    [System OAuth application](https://docs.gitlab.com/ee/integration/oauth_provider.html#create-an-instance-wide-application)
    to use the HTTPS protocol.